mrkramar/django-forum/README.md

 Django-based forum web application with minimalist design.

 ## Dependencies:
+ - `Pillow`
  - `django`
  - `django-crispy-forms`

- You can install these using pip
+ You can install these using `pip install -r requirements.txt`

 ## Running:

+#### Manually

 After cloning this repo, create the database:
-`pyton3 manage.py migrate --run-syncdb`
+`python3 manage.py migrate --run-syncdb`

 and then create admin account by running:
-`pyton3 manage.py createsuperuser`
+`python3 manage.py createsuperuser`

-Then you should be able to run the server and create some topics at localhost:8000/admin.
+Then you should be able to run the server and create some topics at [localhost:8000/admin](localhost:8000/admin).
 I plan to create sample database with some data in future.

 ![](screenshots/topics.png)